WebSpellChecker/wproofreader-docker/README.md

 docker compose up -d
 ```

 Compose reads `.env` from the current directory, so run every `docker compose` command from `examples/admin-panel`.
-The first start pulls the images, provisions the service database, then brings up WProofreader Server and Admin-panel in that order.
+The first start pulls the images, provisions the service database, then brings up WProofreader Server, the Admin-panel web application, and finally its worker and scheduler.
 The [guide](examples/admin-panel/README.md) in the same directory covers the first-run setup link, verification, upgrades, backups and troubleshooting.

 On Kubernetes, use the [WProofreader Helm chart](https://github.com/WebSpellChecker/wproofreader-helm) instead.